Skip to content

 Search

-RatgeberApr 19, 20234 min read
+GuideApr 19, 20234 min read

 Perfect Match – Shirt Fit and Cuts

-Anyone who thinks that only color and pattern are important when choosing a shirt is mistaken.
-Only a perfectly fitting shirt will emphasize your best features while simultaneously concealing smaller problem areas.
-To save you time worrying about shirt fit and cuts on your next shopping trip, we'll give you everything you need to know about shirt fit and cut, so your next shirt will be a "perfect match"!
+If you think that you only need to pay attention to the color and pattern when choosing a shirt, you're wrong, because only a perfectly fitting shirt will accentuate your assets and conceal minor problem areas at the same time.
+So that you don't have to rack your brains on your next shopping trip, we'll give you everything you need to know about shirt fit and cuts so that your next shirt is a "perfect match"!

 • If the percentage is lower, the shirt will not only quickly look third-rate, but will also lose its breathability.

-Regular Fit – The loose shirt for everyone
+Regular fit - the loose shirt for everyone

-Slim Fit – The tailored shirt
+Slim fit - the fitted shirt

-Modern Fit – The all-rounder
+Modern Fit - the all-rounder

-Regular Fit – The loose shirt for everyone
+Regular fit - the loose shirt for everyone

 The weaves

-Small details with a big impact
+Small details with a big effect

 Oxford